leviis10/enigma-car-rent/README.md

 - Levi Indrajaya Sutantio
 - Randy

+## Nice Feature to add
+- validate if user have enough money to rent
+- validate if rent is already completed
+- validate if car is already rented
+- delete all cars if related brand is deleted
+- set related user rent to null if user is deleted
+- set related car rent to null if car is deleted

 ## How to run this project

 Go to src/main/resources/application.properties and copy paste below replace {{something}} with your config in your